pkt-cash/pkt-docs/README.md

-# PacketCrypt Documentation
+# PKT Documentation

-This is a repository for generating user-friendly onlin documentation for PacketCrypt.
+This is a repository for generating user-friendly onlin documentation for PKT Project.

 View online at [docs.pkt.cash](http://docs.pkt.cash).